ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

 Display all lines of the file /etc/ssh/sshd_config starting with a letter include capital letters as well.
 Task 19.
 A to Z
 Replace all characters A and c from input to Z and e respectively.
+Task 20.
+Without c you would live in hiago
+Create a script that removes all letters c and C from input.